Rhytham/face-detection-and-recognition-using-KNN/README.md

 # face-detection-and-recognition-using-KNN
-In this project, I have detection and recognized face using knn algorithm.
+In this project, I have detected and recognized face using knn algorithm.